myrmidon1608/Xcite-GameChangerInteractive/README.md

 		 - Vitality
 			 - Calculated as 3 + Strength
 			 - When characters take damage, they lose 1 vitality.
 Allow players to mark how many times they have taken damage and have this stat update accordingly
-			 - Damage is persistant
+			 - Damage is persistent
 		 - Evasion: Calculated at 10 + Dexterity
 		 - Armor: Calculated as Evasion
-		 - Alacrity: Calcuated as Dexterity + Mind
+		 - Alacrity: Calculated as Dexterity + Mind
 		 - Tenacity
 			 - Calculated as 1 + Presence
-			 - Characters can use Tenacity and recieve Tenacity, so allow players to increment this value
+			 - Characters can use Tenacity and receive Tenacity, so allow players to increment this value
 		 - Power: Always 0
 			 - Currently Unused
 	 - Characters have a set of skills that they can train